KxSystems/docs-v1/docs/dashboards/navigation.md

 Defines space (in pixels) around icon, but inside the button

-<aside class="warning">Adjusting icon margin may displace text 'out-of-view' for button, so icon margins should be small if combining icon and text</aside>
+<aside class="admonition caution">Adjusting icon margin may displace text 'out-of-view' for button, so icon margins should be small if combining icon and text</aside>

 **Button Padding**